 Cell Phone Driving Laws in Massachusetts

 Can I use my cell phone while driving in Massachusetts?

-Previously, drivers 18 and older were allowed to talk on phones while driving, so long as one hand remained on the wheel at all times, and providing the device did not interfere with driving.
+Drivers under 18 cannot use mobile devices at all, not even in hands-free mode.
 For those under 18, any use of a mobile phone while driving (even just for talking) has long been prohibited.
 Use of Mobile Phone/Electronic Device by Junior Operator comes with a $100 first-offense penalty AND a 60-day license suspense and attitudinal course requirement.

 Can I text while driving in MA?

 No!
 Under no circumstances can you write, read, or send text messages while driving.
-Here’s another key point: this restriction applies even when you are stopped in traffic.
+This restriction applies even when you are stopped in traffic.
 So don’t try sneaking in a few texts at the red light or during your gridlock commute: it’s a civil offense.
-The first time you’re caught will cost you $100—$250 and $500 fines come after that.